citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/portfolio-and-catalog/provider.md

     -   **Country**: select the supplier’s country;

-   !!! info "IMPORTANTE"
+    !!! info "IMPORTANT"

         The contents of the Country, State/Province and City fields are synchronized, therefore, when selecting a country, only its states will appear in the State/Province field.
 Similarly, when selecting a State/Province, only its Cities will be available.

 -   **State/Province**: select the supplier’s state;